What are the treatments for chickenpox?

 In addition to medications, there are also preventive measures that are needed.
 For young children, it is important to keep nails trimmed in order to minimize injury from scratching and to control the risks for secondary bacterial infections.

 Lastly, in some cases of chickenpox, acyclovir can be prescribed.
 Acyclovir is an antiviral medication that has been used to shorten the duration of the infection.
 This medication has only been shown to be effective if started within one to two days of the onset of the rash associated with chickenpox.
-Most commonly, this treatment is reserved for patients with other diagnoses that put them at risk for severe disease (severe skin diseases, immunodeficiency).
+Most commonly, this treatment is reserved for patients with other diagnoses that put them at risk for severe disease (severe skin diseases, immunodeficiency or chronic medical history of concern).